-A large and impressive brutalist bronze door handle with matching letterbox cover and escutcheon or keyhole plate.
-European, mid-20th century (1960s / 1970s).
+Large and impressive brutalist bronze door handles with matching letterbox cover and escutcheon or keyhole plate.
+European, mid-20th century (1960s or 1970s).

-The handle is heavily textured and appears to have been cast from part of a tree - possibly silver birch bark, with its characteristic horizontal lines - and has a very nice dark patina.
+The handles are heavily textured and appear to have been cast from part of a tree - possibly silver birch bark, with its characteristic horizontal lines - and has a very nice dark patina.
 The items in this set have been left as found, unpolished; they each show differing tones from various areas of use over time.

 - Main plate of the handle is H 19.5cm x W 14cm.

 - The depth from the face of the door to the front face of the handle is approximately 8 cm.